grame-cncm/faustide/README.md

 ### Recommended Browsers

-The recommended browsers are the latest versions of Firefox and Chrome with WebAssembly support.
+The recommended browsers are the latest versions of Firefox and Chrome.
 Chrome is recommended for MIDI, but it requires an https connexion to use the audio inputs.
-MIDI will not work with Firefox.
+On the other hand MIDI is not supported by Firefox.

 ### Useful links